Double dissolution: Quota

-Under proportional representation, the more seats there are, the easier it is for smaller parties to win seat.
+Under proportional representation, the more seats there are, the easier it is for smaller parties to win seats.
 A double dissolution increases the number of available seats because all seats are contested in the same election.
 The following calculations refer to the current arrangements of 12 senate seats per state since 1984, however the calculations are similar for the period from 1949 until 1983 when there were 10 senate seats per state.
 The quota for the election of each senator in each Australian state in a full senate election is 7.69% ($\dfrac{1}{12+1}$), while in a normal half-Senate election the quota is 14.28% ($\dfrac{1}{6+1}$).

 While the threshold is lower for smaller parties, for more significant parties the distribution of candidates' votes as they are eliminated has a rounding effect.
 A double dissolution favours parties that have a vote significantly greater than a multiple of the required double dissolution vote and greater than a multiple of the normal quota.
 It disadvantages those that do not.
 For example, a party achieving 10% of the vote is likely to get one candidate out of six elected in a regular election (as minor parties' votes are distributed until they get to 14.28%) but the same party with the same vote is likely to have one candidate out of 12 elected during a double dissolution election (as their second candidate will be left with 2.31% and be excluded early in the count).
 A party with 25% is likely to achieve three candidates out of 12 during a double dissolution election (three candidates and 1.83% of the vote for their 4th candidate distributed to other candidates) and two out of six in a regular election (one candidate taking 14.28% and the second holding 10.72% remains standing until minor parties' preferences push the second candidate to a quota).